A return to work plan for returning employees signed off with sickness or stress is a key part of your absence management policy.

 The return to work process can also feed into your workplace wellbeing program.
-Mental ill health is an increasing concern for businesses.
 With a return to work interview, you might be able to identify ways you can champion your employees’ wellbeing.

-A return to work process will make employees feel valued and listened-to.
-It will demonstrate that you’re invested in their health and wellbeing, and that you’re willing to do all you can to accommodate their needs.
-In this way, a return to work process can reduce staff turnover and help you to retain your most skilled and experienced of workers.
+A return to work process will make employees feel valued and heard.
+It will demonstrate that you’re invested in their health and wellbeing and that you’re willing to address their needs.
+In this way, a return to work process can reduce staff turnover and help you to retain your most skilled and experienced workers.

 If you help ease your employees back into their roles after a period of absence, you’ll likely see an increase in your overall productivity.
 Even if your returning employees cannot yet work at full capacity, they’ll be able to do more for your business than would’ve been possible if they were absent.

-Some businesses conduct return to work interviews after every period of unplanned absence.
-This is good practice, as you never know what sort of insights you might be able to glean from even the most routine of chats.
+Some organisations conduct return-to-work interviews after every period of unplanned absence.
+This is good practice, as you never know what sort of insights you might be able to glean from even the most routine of conversations.

 But many businesses use a return to work plan as a means of dealing with periods of long-term absence.
 For example, if an employee’s missed three weeks of work, and you’re worried that their continued absence will become a problem, you could set the wheels in motion to get them back to work as soon as possible.

-Consider whether you’ll have to make any adjustments for the employee to return to work.
-If they’ve been injured, this might involve temporarily giving them a desk job as opposed to something more physical, or installing more wheelchair ramps throughout the workplace.
+Consider whether you’ll need to make any reasonable adjustments for the employee to return to work.
+If they’ve been injured, this might involve temporarily giving them a desk job as opposed to something more physical, or allowing them to work remotely.
 You may have to phase their return – letting them work part-time hours until they’re ready to return full-time.

 In any case, the return to work process will have to be tailored to the individual employee, and their individual circumstances.
 This is why it’s so important to talk to the employee throughout the process.
 You need to clearly communicate what you require of them, and they need to clearly communicate what they feel capable of.